ionic-team/ionic-framework/BREAKING.md

 - Datetime no longer automatically adjusts the `value` property when passed an array and `multiple="false"`.
 Developers should update their apps to ensure they are using the API correctly.

+- Datetime no longer incorrectly reports the time zone when `value` is updated.
+Datetime does not manage time zones, so any time zone information provided is ignored.

 <h4 id="version-7x-input">Input</h4>

 - `ionChange` is no longer emitted when the `value` of `ion-input` is modified externally. `ionChange` is only emitted from user committed changes, such as typing in the input and the input losing focus or from clicking the clear action within the input.